Calculator

 Frequently Asked Questions

 It compares annual generation (plant size × specific yield × performance ratio) against the daytime portion of facility load (annual load × daytime load share).
 Self-consumed = the smaller of the two; the rest is exported.
-This is a simplified model — real self-consumption depends on hour-by-hour matching of generation with load.
-For accurate measurement, the only path is hardware-grade behind-the-meter monitoring (which is what Tech OVN's solar monitoring system does).
+This is a simplified annual model — real self-consumption depends on hour-by-hour matching of generation with load.
+For accurate measurement, the only path is hardware-grade behind-the-meter monitoring at three points (generation, load, grid).

 Specific yield is annual energy generated per kWp installed (kWh/kWp/year).
 It varies by location: India 1500-1700, UAE / Middle East 1800-2000, Africa 1700-1900, Europe 900-1300, USA 1300-1700, Southeast Asia 1400-1600.
 Your EPC contractor's commissioning report or the inverter's first-year data is the source of truth.
 We default to regional averages when you pick a region.

-Three levers: (1) shift discretionary loads (HVAC pre-cooling, water heating, EV charging, pumping, batch processing) into solar generation hours; (2) right-size the plant — over-sizing increases export ratio; (3) add behind-the-meter battery storage to absorb excess generation for evening use.
-The first lever is free and usually delivers 5-15% additional self-consumption with no capex.
-None of this works without continuous measurement of grid vs solar — guess-work doesn't move the needle.
+Three levers: (1) shift discretionary loads (HVAC pre-cooling, water heating, EV charging, pumping, batch processing) into solar generation hours, (2) right-size the plant to match daytime load — over-sizing pushes excess into export, (3) add behind-the-meter battery storage to absorb excess generation for evening use.
+Increasing self-consumption matters more under net billing or gross metering than net metering, but even under net metering it reduces banking-cap risk and improves demand-charge alignment.

 It works for any plant size, but the buyer profile we serve is commercial and industrial rooftop solar — typically 50 kWp to 5 MWp.
 Residential solar follows the same math but with much smaller numbers.
 Utility-scale solar plants are designed primarily for export, so the self-consumption framing doesn't apply.